DoD-Platform-One/bigbang/docs/guides/prerequisites/install_flux.md

 ./bigbang/scripts/install_flux.sh
 ```

-> **NOTE** install_flux.sh requires arguments to run properly, calling it will print out a friendly USAGE mesage with required arguments needed to complete installation.
+> **NOTE** install_flux.sh requires arguments to run properly, calling it will print out a friendly USAGE message with required arguments needed to complete installation.